-Express Services, Inc. recognizes the importance of protecting the information we maintain.
+Miller's Ale House understands the importance of protecting personal information.
 We are writing to inform you of an incident that may have involved some of your information.
-This letter explains the incident, measures we have taken, and some steps you can take in response.
+This notice explains the incident, measures we have taken, and steps you can take in response.